kcurro1/kcurro1/README.md

 ### [Women in Science Enabling Research (WISER) Fellowship](https://www.luc.edu/gannon/wiser.shtml)

 The WISER program at Loyola University Chicago supports undergraduate women in STEM by providing research opportunities and mentorship.
 It fosters a community where students can gain hands-on experience, develop scientific skills, and explore careers in research.
-I recieved this fellowhip for the 2022-2023 academic school year, allowing me to work and learn in a labratory on campus.
+I recieved this fellowship for the 2022-2023 academic school year, allowing me to work and learn in a labratory on campus.

-## Personal Interests